 1.2.3.
 "Fuel cell" means a propulsion energy converter transforming chemical energy (input) into electrical energy (output) or vice versa.

 1.2.4.
-"Category of propulsion energy converter" is (i) an internal combustion engine, or (ii) an electric machine, or (iii) a fuel cell.
+"Category of propulsion energy converter" means (i) an internal combustion engine, or (ii) an electric machine, or (iii) a fuel cell.

 1.3.
-"Drivetrain" means the connected elements of the powertrain for transmission of the mechanical energy between the propulsion energy converter(s) and at the wheels.
+"Drivetrain" means the connected elements of the powertrain for transmission of the mechanical energy between the propulsion energy converter(s) and the wheels.

 1.4.
-"Peripheral devices" are energy consuming or supplying devices, where the energy is not primarily used for the purpose of vehicle propulsion, or other parts, systems and control units, which are part of the powertrain.
+"Peripheral devices" means energy consuming, converting, storing or supplying devices, where the energy is not primarily used for the purpose of vehicle propulsion, or other parts, systems and control units, which are essential to the operation of the powertrain.

 2. "Energy storage system" means a system which stores energy and releases it in the same form as was put in.